cutecryptid/minish-hat/README.md

   -m {atoms,terms}, --minmode {atoms,terms}
-                        Minimization method, less atoms by default -t, --time            Show time measures for the different stages
+                        Minimization method, less atoms by default -t, --time            Show time measures for the different stages -ts, --test           Perform Subsum and Equivalence tests on minimal results
 ```

 ## TO DO